elzurdo/elzurdo.github.io/autobiography.markdown

 </p>

 *I measured a bump on a graph which excited a small number of specialists.*
-**10 second elevator pitch**: As an observational cosmologist, I analysed 3D maps of galaxies to quantify the amount of dark matter in the Universe as well as measure its expansion rate.
+**10 second elevator pitch**: As an observational cosmologist, I analysed 3D maps of galaxy distributions to quantify the amount of dark matter in the Universe as well as measure its expansion rate.
 **Elevator pitch to the 100th floor**: To this end I measured the large-scale structure of ensembles of distant galaxies.
 My focus was on a weak signal (1% effect!) which is considered the longest [*standard ruler*](https://en.wikipedia.org/wiki/Standard_ruler){:target="_blank"} known is cosmology at a length of half a billion light years!
 **Claim for fame**: In my [second publication](https://ui.adsabs.harvard.edu/abs/2010ApJ...719.1032K/abstract){:target="_blank"} I pissed off a tenured professor by debunking [his claims](https://ui.adsabs.harvard.edu/abs/2009MNRAS.399.1663G/abstract){:target="_blank"}.
 **Claim for fame II**: I met eight nobel prize winners in physics, six of which attended my lectures.